Grand Alaska: Pribilofs & Anchorage Pre-Trip: May 24—29, 2018

 - May 29, 2018: Grand Alaska: Nome & Gambell

-Two days of birding out of Anchorage at the end of the pre-trip will offer chances for a number of boreal forest breeders, possibly including Barrow’s Goldeneye, Spruce Grouse, Hudsonian Godwit, American Three-toed Woodpecker, Boreal Chickadee, Bohemian Waxwing, White-winged Crossbill and more, with additional emphasis on searching for Northern Hawk Owl if any are known to be around.
+Two days of birding out of Anchorage at the end of the pre-trip will offer chances for a number of boreal forest breeders, possibly including Barrow’s Goldeneye, Spruce Grouse, Hudsonian Godwit, American Three-toed and Black-backed woodpeckers, Boreal Chickadee, Bohemian Waxwing, White-winged Crossbill and more, with additional emphasis on searching for Northern Hawk Owl, if any are known to be around.

 This pre-trip is the perfect complement to our Nome/Gambell tour, providing a host of boreal forest possibilities not found at Nome or Gambell, as well as providing additional chances for Asiatic vagrants and for seeing and photographing many seabirds at close range.